ngauthier/oo-web-go-post/post.md

 }
 ```

 OK, so we have a `logger` `var` that we can set in `main` and we can access throughout our package.
-Now we could make our logger log to a different output stream, maybe to ship our logs off to some other server or just have better control in general.
-In this case, we're going to tag the logger with `web` and also turn on timestamps.
+Now we can tag the logger with `web` and also turn on timestamps.
 That's a nice improvement!

 Next up we have two new functions: `routes` and `foo`. `routes` will give us an `http.ServeMux` that is in charge of mapping paths to functions.
 So now we have one single place where we handle routing, and it doesn't have any of our implementation. `foo` is an `http.HandlerFunc` compliant function, so it can just focus on doing what it's supposed to do.
-And it's nice an readable as its own separate function, instead of being inlined.
+And it's nice and readable as its own separate function, instead of being inlined.

 That leaves us with our new `main`.
 Here, we initialize our global logger, and we also define our http server.
-We can set it's port here and then point the `Handler` to the mux we create with `routes`. then we can call `ListenAndServe()`.
+We can set it's port here and then point the `Handler` to the mux we create with `routes`.
+Then we can call `ListenAndServe()`.
 All in all, we've split our previous solution into much more distinct components, we have:

 1. `main` which actually runs the server
 2. `routes` which defines which paths map to which functions